erikorlowski/cscie97/cscie97/asn5/design.md

 The Controller module is the primary interface that flight controllers will directly interact with.
 This module exposes a GUI to flight controllers that shows aircraft light data, weather, map information and aircraft type information.
 The Controller module consumes this information from the Flight Tracker, Static Map, Aircraft Info and Weather subsystems.
 This module allows bidirectional communication between pilots and controllers, as well as between multiple controllers.
 It also provides alert information to controllers, as well as AI generated suggestions.

 ### Pilot Communicator
 The Pilot Communicator module is responsible for handling encrypted communications between pilots and flight controllers.
+This module is also responsible for logging and playback of these communications.

 ### Flight Tracker
 The Flight Tracker module is a safety critical module responsible for consuming all data related to aircraft flights and providing this information to the Controller module.
 In addition to consuming data, the Flight Tracker module has the responsibility to detect aircraft conflicts and any other unsafe conditions, and to respond appropriately.
 The module also uses an AI agent to make adjustments to flight plans, using safety critical code to detect for any hazards.